-(b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe loss of the company for that financial year;
+(b) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at the end of the financial year andof the loss of the Company for that financial year;

 MEETINGS OF BOARD OF DIRECTORS

-The Board met 4 times during the financial year ended 31st March 2016.
-The details ofthe Board Meetings and the attendance of the Directors are given in the CorporateGovernance Report.
+The Board met five times during the financial year ended 31st March 2020.
+The detailsof the Board Meetings and the attendance of the Directors are given in the Corporategovernance Report.

 COMPOSITION OF AUDIT COMMITTEE

-The Audit Committee was reconstituted by the Board on 08.08.2015.
-The Audit Committeecomprises the following Directors as its members:
+The Audit Committee comprises the following Directors as its members:

 DETAILS OF REMUNERATION TO DIRECTORS